rohithajith/review-help/README.md

 └── scripts/             # Utilities
 ```

 ## Recent Updates

+- ✅ Review generation now uses multiple LLMs (gpt-oss-120b, Llama 3, DeepSeek, Nemotron) with rotation and fallback for every review
+- ✅ Randomized temperature and generation parameters for more human-like, undetectable reviews
+- ✅ Extra post-processing to avoid template-like phrasing, content clustering, and AI markers (Google compliance)
+- ✅ User-selected template is only used as a style reference for the AI, never shown directly
 - ✅ Contact form with email notifications
 - ✅ Enterprise inquiry modal for custom plans
 - ✅ Mobile-responsive landing page